U.K. Professional Clients

 A service address is used to correspond with directors or shareholders of a private company about matters relating to the company, and each director or shareholder must provide Companies House with that information.
 Since it isn't necessary to be living in a particular country to form a company there, a service address could be anywhere.
 It is often a director or shareholder's residential or registered office address, but since the information is made public, the service address may be somewhere different for privacy reasons.

-Changing a limited company's director and shareholder service address can be done any time after forming a company; however, Companies House need to be informed within 14 days, either by post, through the Companies House online WebFiling service, or through a company formation agent.
+Changing a limited company's director and shareholder service address can be done any time after forming a company; however, Companies House need to be informed within 14 days, either by post, through the Companies House online WebFiling service, or through a company formation expert.

 With a company to run, it is easy for a simple yet important task, such as informing Companies House about a change of service address, to slip your mind.
 Coddan will take the stress out of this for you, so you can devote more time to overseeing your business.